zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 - compute the hash of a message
 - derive client and relayer policy IDs
-- relayer's certification of the message's hash
+- relayer's certification of the message and its hash
 - client's sending of outgoing messages to the blockchain
 - client's receiving of incoming messages with relayer verification
 - retrieval of messages posted on the blockchain

 Message certification by a relayer is represented by minting of a token whose policy ID is derived from the relayer's verification key.
-Its token-name is the hash of the message.
+Its token-name is the hash of the message, and the message itself is posted as inline datum.
 Regular SHA-256 is used by default; pass `--crosschain-hash` on message-bearing commands when the Asterizm cross-chain hash is required.
 Another token is also minted when client sends the original message to the blockchain, requiring validation that the token-name of a token minted by a valid relayer corresponds to the hash of the message.

 ## Generalities